paul-f-maxson/build-alpine-image/README.md

-# build-arch-image
+# build-debian-image
-An environment for building custom arch linux images.
+An environment for building custom debian linux images.
 Designed to run containerized.